SeverinAlexB/pkdns-hackathon-25/README.md

 [pkarr](https://github.com/pubky/pkarr/) is a mainline DHT IO library that stores and reads DNS zones.
 Create your own public key domain DNS records.
 See [web demo](https://pkdns.net/).

 [pkdns](https://github.com/pubky/pkdns/) is a DNS server that supports Public Key Domains.
-Add it to your browser (DNS-over-HTTPS) or run it locally and brows domains like [http://7fmjpcuuzf54hw18bsgi3zihzyh4awseeuq5tmojefaezjbd64cy./](http://7fmjpcuuzf54hw18bsgi3zihzyh4awseeuq5tmojefaezjbd64cy./).
+Add it to your browser (DNS-over-HTTPS) or run it locally and browse domains like [http://7fmjpcuuzf54hw18bsgi3zihzyh4awseeuq5tmojefaezjbd64cy./](http://7fmjpcuuzf54hw18bsgi3zihzyh4awseeuq5tmojefaezjbd64cy./).

 ## Rust Examples